grisha/grisha.github.com/source/_posts/2013-10-30-separate-request-and-response-or-a-single-request-object.markdown

 ---

 Are you in favor of a single request object, or two separate objects: request and response?
-Hold on to your strong opinion here - you and your opponents are likely talking apples and oranges without realizing it.
+Could it be that the two options are not contradictory or even mutually exclusive?

 I thouhgt I always was in favor of a single request object which I [expressed on the Web-SIG mailing list thread](https://mail.python.org/pipermail/web-sig/2003-October/000162.html)